 - Childbirth complications

 In most cases, long-term disability insurance covers 60% of the doctor’s annual gross income.
 That way, doctors can receive the full amount of their take-home pay with this type of insurance.
 Additionally, long-term insurance can cover doctors until they’re 65, when the income is replaced with a retirement program.
+Don’t forget that there are reasons for long term care insurance rejection, so make sure you know them.

 Because serious injuries can cause serious damage, doctors can be prevented from performing their regular job duties for months, years, or even the rest of their careers.
 In such cases, long-term disability is the only solution to maintain financial stability with regular income.